kettanaito/react-advanced-form/docs/README.md

 }
 ```

-Read more about how to use RAF to get the most out of its features in this documentation.
+Read more about how to use React Advanced Form to get the most out of its features in this documentation.

 ## License
 [MIT](https://github.com/kettanaito/react-advanced-form/blob/master/LICENSE)